AMERICAN WEDDINGS BLOG

 A ceremonial circle in the woods sets a magical stage.

 Well, the style of wedding you’ll attend will depend on the style of Paganism your friend or family member practices!
-But in general, most Pagan weddings will involve these elements:
+But in general, most Pagan weddings will involve one or all of the spiritual elements listed below.

 Although there will be many similarities between their wedding rites, all of these earth-based faiths are unique.
 They each have their own gods, their own stories, their own histories, and their own rituals, including the wedding rite.

-Every part of the ceremonial altar has a meaning.
+Every part of the Pagan ceremonial wedding altar has a unique meaning.

 Wicca is probably the most recognized modern Pagan movement in the US.
 It’s a staple in teen television shows and late night movies, and it’s traditional study of plant magics and remedies shares countless similarities with mainstream homeopathic medicine.
 Common denominations of Wicca in the US include Celtic, Gardnerian, and Eclectic Wicca, and the solo practice of Hedgewitchery.